-Computational chemistry is the subfield within chemistry where mathematical methods are combined with the fundamental laws of physics to study processes of chemical relevance, such as the construction, transformation, or the properties of molecules.
-The range of computational chemical methods is based on a wide range of levels of approximation.
-At one end of the spectrum are the atomistic models based on whole atoms or rigid molecules in which the species of interest (also referred to as classical models), followed by models that combine classical mechanics with quantum mechanics, and finally the pure by quantum mechanical methods.
-It is generally observed that, as one proceeds from the classical methods to the quantum mechanical methods, the accuracy and scope increases.
-However, as a consequence the size of the system that can be studied is reduced.
+Computational chemistry is the subfield within chemistry where mathematical methods are combined with the fundamental laws of physics to study processes of chemical relevance, such as the construction, transformation, or the properties of molecules.120 The range of computational chemical methods is based on a wide range of levels of approximation.
+At one end of the spectrum are the atomistic models based on whole atoms or rigid molecules in which the species of interest (also referred to as classical models), followed by models that combine classical mechanics with quantum mechanics, and finally the pure by quantum mechanical methods to the quantum mechanical methods, the accuracy and scope increases.
+However, as a consequance the size of the system that can be studied is reduced.